Cleveland Public Theatre Announces the 2017/2018 Season

 Featuring Northeast Ohio choreographers.

-Every year, Cleveland Public Theatre welcomes Northeast Ohio’s most adventurous contemporary dance companies to the Gordon Square Theatre stage for four weeks of single and double bill performances.
+Every year, Cleveland Public Theatre welcomes Northeast Ohio’s most adventurous contemporary dance companies to the Gordon Square Theatre stage for five weeks of single and double bill performances.

 Created by Raymond Bobgan and Cleveland Core Ensemble.
 Directed by Raymond Bobgan.